streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 :::

 ## The Streamr node npm guide
-### Step 1: Install the latest testnet version using npm
+### Step 1: Install the recommended version using npm
 If you don’t have Node.js installed, install it using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) or manually from the [Node.js site](https://nodejs.org/en/download/).
 The Broker requires at least Node.js version 16.x.
 Once installed, you can download, configure, and start the Streamr Broker.

-- Run `npm install -g streamr-broker@100.0.0-testnet-two.4` to download and install the package.
+- Run `npm install -g streamr-broker@100.0.0-testnet-three.3` to download and install the package.
 You may need administrative access to run this command.
-The latest testnet version may be different to the version listed here, if in doubt, check the [npm registry](https://www.npmjs.com/package/streamr-broker?activeTab=versions).
+The recommended version may be different to the version listed here, if in doubt, check the [npm registry](https://www.npmjs.com/package/streamr-broker?activeTab=versions).

 To install the Streamr node, run,
 ```
-npm install -g streamr-broker@100.0.0-testnet-two.4
+npm install -g streamr-broker@100.0.0-testnet-three.3
 ```

 There can be plenty of output from npm.
 If the installation fails with an error, you should address it before continuing.